ElmoDFGD/ElmoRim/README.md

 ### Problems with installation

-It is possible to encounter an error with Wabbajack when installing.
-Some common issues are listed below.
+It is possible to encounter errors when installing with Wabbajack.
+Some common issues are:

 - Could not download x:
 	- Big files can fail to download due to connection issues.
 Either run wabbajack again or download the file manually.
 If downloading manually, make sure to place it in the same place as the other downloads.